Beam-Spring-Mass

 Plot the spring constant:

-Note, that the result is curved.
+Note that the result is curved.
 This, however, is a numerical artifact.
-The -axis are the same constant value and the plotting function tries to show even the smallest chance in value.
+The axis is the same constant value, and the plotting function tries to show even the smallest change in value.

 Inspect the actual values of the interpolating function: